mmehdig/mmehdig.github.io/_posts/2017-08-09-diversity.markdown

 treated unfairly by the media and his former employer.
 Frankly, I believe firing him was the easiest option for Google but not the best.
 It seems to me they wanted to get rid of attacks from media.
 The message by the VP of Diversity in Google, Danielle Brown, didn't really convinced me.
-In her letter (you can fide it in first I put above), she argues in order to build an open, inclusive environment, we need a discourse pro to our the principles.
+In her letter (also in Gizmodo link above), she argues in order to build an open, inclusive environment, we need a discourse pro to our the principles.
 To me, it is fine!
 A company can ask their employees "if you say things that hurt our values and other colleagues we will fire you" but this easily can land in the opposite